Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 |

 .. warning::
-    If the members' email is already registered as a Mapflow account, the Team Owner should reach out to Support (help@geoalert.io) to ask to link the account.
+    If the 'members' email is already registered as a Mapflow account, the Team Owner should reach out to Support (help@geoalert.io) to ask to link the account.

 Working with API